SumudithaR/MatrixGenerator/README.md

 To run the application, please follow the steps below.
 1. Download and install .NET Framework 4.6.1, if not installed on the machine (https://www.microsoft.com/en-gb/download/details.aspx?id=49981).
-2. Download the source code or clone the repository using git tools or Microsoft Visual Studio.
+2. Download the source code or clone the repository using Git tools or Microsoft Visual Studio.

 ### Prerequisites